 Curing your bud is not the most important step, but if you want your buds to be presentable, it’s advised that you don’t leave this step out.
 All of the plant material you have collected now is ready to smoke, and in fact all of it contains the trichomes.
 However, it is advised that you use a sharp pair of scissors to cut off all the leaves that are longer and are obscuring your buds.
 This leaves your buds in nice, neat little bundles.

-Your weed is now ready to sell, smoke, share — whatever it is you were planning to do with your marijuana plant.
+Your weed is now ready to sell, smoke, share — whatever it is you were planning to do with your cannabis plant.
 Don’t throw away the parts that you cut off, because they often contain the trichomes, too.
 You can use them for cooking, making tinctures, smoking, or whatever else you were going to use your plant for!